gibernas/docs-software_reference/book/software_reference/01_linux/20_linux.md

 ## `touch` {#touch}

 Update the access and modification times of the input file to current time.
 See more by `man touch`.
+It can be used to create empty documents, for example:
+`touch duckie.txt` Will create an empty text file.

 ## `reboot` {#reboot}